Corporate Attendee FAQ

 • Registrations from individual industry representatives not employed with one of the approved corporations will not be accepted.

-• ADURS, Inc. reserves the right to revoke any first right of refusal privileges for any company for any reason for current and future years.
+• ADURS, Inc. reserves the right to revoke any attendance privileges for any company.

 Q: How does ADURS define “Company”?

-A: A company is defined as the Parent company and all their Subsidiaries.
-The four attendees must be employed by the Parent and/or one of their Subsidiaries.
-To maintain corporate diversity, a Parent company and their Subsidiaries cannot claim more than one corporate attendee spot.
+A: A company is defined as the parent company and all of their subsidiaries.
+The four attendees must be employed by the parent or one of their subsidiaries.
+This restriction allows ADURS to maintain corporate diversity.

 Q: How do I find out about upcoming symposiums or update my current contact information?